awmrozek/Feniks/README.md

 # Feniks Submission Tracking System

 Do you ever get tired of managing your inbox with countless submissions from students?
 Do you find that you need to separate submissions from thousands others e-mails?

 Here is a solution for you!
-Feniks allows you to track submissions from your students in a convenient way!"
+Feniks allows you to track submissions from your students in a convenient way!

 ## Installation